halu5071/edwards/README.md

 boolean isVerified = edwards.verify(keyPair, /* data represented in byte array */, signature);
 ```

+### Built-in Scheme
+Edwards supports some schemes.

+- Ed25519
+- Ed25519ctx
+- Ed25519ph
+- Ed448
+- Ed448ph

+`Ed25591ctx`, `Ed25519ph` are contextualized extensions of the `Ed25519` scheme, and also `Ed448ph` is a contextualized extension of `Ed448` scheme.

 ### Built-in Hash algorithm
 This library use `SpongyCastle` internally, so you can almost all hash algorithm.
 Specify hash algorithm you want like this.